CMHC Default Mortgage Insurance

 Who qualifies for 30-year amortization?

 Effective December 15, 2024, CMHC-insured mortgages permit a 30-year amortization (up from the standard 25-year max) for two specific borrower categories: (1) all first-time home buyers, regardless of property type; (2) any buyer (first-time or repeat) purchasing newly constructed housing.
-The longer amortization reduces the monthly P&I payment by roughly 8-12% versus a 25-year amortization at the same rate, improving qualifying capacity at the cost of more lifetime interest paid.
-For most retail FTHBs in Willoughby and Fort Langley, the 30-year option is what makes the deal work — but it lapses to 25 years if you're a repeat buyer of a resale unit.
+The longer amortization reduces the monthly principal-and-interest payment by roughly 8-12% versus a 25-year amortization at the same rate, improving qualifying capacity at the cost of more lifetime interest paid.
+For many first-time buyers in Willoughby and Fort Langley, the 30-year option is what makes the deal work — but it lapses to 25 years for a repeat buyer of a resale unit.

 Does the OSFI stress test apply to CMHC-insured mortgages?